balcortex/100_days_code_web_development/README.md

 Today I learned how to stop event propagation in nested elements using the reference to the event itself in the listener's function and calling the method event.stopPropagation().

+## Day 081 - 2023/11/22

+Today, I started a little project of a 'Rock, Paper, Scissors' webpage, allowing you to play the game against the computer.
+On the first day, I made the basic UI.